DGAP-CMS: Südzucker AG: Release of a capital market information

 / Südzucker AG / Performance share buyback

-Südzucker AG intends to acquire a maximum of 25,000 shares in Südzucker AG (ISIN DE0007297004) in the period from 18 January 2022 to 21 January 2022 in accordance with Section 71, Paragraph 1, Item 2 of the German Stock Corporation Act.
-The share buyback will be conducted via stock exchange and will be limited to a total purchase price of EUR 340,000 allocable to the acquisition of the shares (without incidental acquisition costs).

-The acquisition of these shares serves the sole purpose of meeting obligations arising from the executive board remuneration system of Südzucker AG within the meaning of Article 5 (2c) of Regulation (EU) No. 596/2014.
-The actual number of shares to be purchased up to the maximum volume of 25,000 will depend on the development of the share price of the shares of Südzucker AG during the abovementioned buyback period.
+The acquisition of the shares served the sole purpose of fulfilling obligations relating to the executive board remuneration system of Südzucker AG within the meaning of Article 5, Paragraph 2(c) of Regulation (EU) 596/2014.

-Südzucker AG will conduct the acquisition in compliance with Article 5 of Regulation (EU) No. 596/2014 of the European Parliament and Council of 16 April 2014 and the applicable provisions of Delegated Regulation (EU) No. 2016/1052 of the Commission of 8 March 2016.

-The buyback will be implemented under the lead of a bank, which will reach its decision on the timing of the acquisition of the shares independently and without being influenced by Südzucker AG in accordance with Article 4 (2b) of Delegated Regulation (EU) 2016/1052 of the Commission of 8 March 2016.
-Südzucker AG will thus not influence the decisions of the bank.
-In so doing, the bank will be bound to the provisions applicable to buyback programmes of Regulation (EU) No. 596/2014 and Articles 2 to 4 of Delegated Regulation (EU) 2016/1052 of the Commission of 8 March 2016.
+The buyback was implemented via the XETRA trading system of the Frankfurt Stock Exchange under the lead of a bank which decided on the timing of the acquisition of the shares independently from Südzucker AG.

+On 18 January 2022, the total number of shares bought back, weighted average share price and aggregated volume totaled:

 Mannheim, January 2022